INFO-474/m1-terminal-and-git/README.md

 | `git push origin master`  | Pushes all commits on the `master` branch made since the last push to another repository (`origin`), typically across the network (e.g., to GitHub)  |
 | `git pull`  | Pulls all commits made since the last pull from another repository, and attempts to merge those changes into your current files. |
 | `git config` | Configure your GitHub account.
 You should run `git config --user.name "Your Full Name" and `git config --user.email your-github-email` to initially set up. |

+To practice using these basic commands, see [exercise-2](exercise-2).